hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

   length()
 ```

-While we were using *AnnotationDbi* to query the Ensembl database, `AnnotationHub` and/or `ensembldb` package can also be quite helpful for extracting or filtering content from the database.
-Nice documentation for using [`AnnotationHub`](https://github.com/hbctraining/Training-modules/blob/master/DGE-functional-analysis/lessons/AnnotationHub.md) and [`ensembldb`](https://bioconductor.org/packages/release/bioc/vignettes/ensembldb/inst/doc/ensembldb.html) is available for more complex queries.

 > **NOTE:** If using the previous genome build for human (GRCh37/hg19), the *annotables* package is a super easy annotation package to use.
 It is not updated frequently, so it's not great for getting the most up-to-date information for the current builds and does not have information for other organisms than human and mouse.
 However, it's super easy to use:
 >